Neptune (1805 ship): Capture and recapture

 Mouche put the captured crews aboard Betsey and let them leave.

 Mouche appears to have captured two vessels named Neptune, both with Wilson, master.
 The second Neptune, Thomas Wilson, master, had been sailing from Lancaster to St Thomas when Mouche captured her on 22 April after an action of 45 minutes during which Neptune had several men wounded.
 After Neptune struck, the French took Captain Thomas Wilson and his crew onto Mouche.
 They left on board Neptune four British passengers and two boys.
 The captors put on board a French prize master and 16 Spaniards.
 Between 22 and 26 April the French plundered Neptune of everything they could, including watches and other personal property belonging to the passengers.
 On 27 April captor and captive sailed for Corruna, but separated that night in a gale.
 One of the passengers, Mr. Barrows, understood French and Spanish and realized that several of the Spanish prize crew were disaffected with the French prize master.
-The British and the dissafected Spaniards took control of Neptune on 1 May.
+The British and the disaffected Spaniards took control of Neptune on 1 May.
 Captain Walters, another of the passengers, took command.
 Neptune arrived at Madeira on 5 May.
 There Captain Sager of provided assistance.
 It was expected that Neptune would resume her voyage in a few days.